Prime ideals in infinite products of commutative rings: Abstract

-In this work we present descriptions of prime ideals and in particular of maximal ideals in products $R = \prod D_\lambda$ of families $(D_\lambda)_{\lambda \in \Lambda}$ of commutative rings.
-We show that every maximal ideal is induced by an ultrafilter on the Boolean algebra $\prod \mathcal{P}(\max(D_\lambda))$.
-If every $D_\lambda$ is in a certain class of rings including finite character domains and one-dimensional domains, then this leads to a characterization of the maximal ideals of $R$.
-If every $D_\lambda$ is a Pr\"ufer domain, we depict all prime ideals of $R$.
-Moreover, we give an example of a (optionally non-local or local) Pr\"ufer domain such that every non-zero prime ideal is of infinite height. \end{singlespace} \end{footnotesize}
+We describe the prime ideals and, in particular, the maximal ideals in products $R = \prod D_\lambda$ of families $(D_\lambda)_{\lambda \in \Lambda}$ of commutative rings.
+We show that every maximal ideal is induced by an ultrafilter on the Boolean algebra $\prod \mathcal{P}(\max(D_\lambda))$, where $\max(D_\lambda)$ is the spectrum of maximal ideals of $D_\lambda$, and $\mathcal{P}$ denotes the power set.
+If every $D_\lambda$ is in a certain class of rings including finite character domains and one-dimensional domains, we completely characterize the maximal ideals of $R$.
+If every $D_\lambda$ is a Pr\"ufer domain, we completely characterize all prime ideals of $R$.